The Center for Whole Psychiatry + Brain Recovery and OCD

 By treating the infections and eliminating the food allergies, while repairing the gut, we reduced the inflammation in the brain.
 Combining much needed nutrients, one supplement for OCD (Inositol), and one hormone with a behavioral therapy (exposure and response prevention), this young woman has been “95%” well for nearly three years without any medication.

-This is the Whole Psychiatry approach to OCD, and it works quite well.
+This is the The Center for Whole Psychiatry + Brain Recovery approach to OCD, and it works quite well.
 It is significant because the standard approach to OCD (medication and exposure and response prevention therapy) leaves many individuals only partially treated and with short and long term side effects, and metabolic consequences that affect long term health (diabetes, osteoporosis, metabolic syndrome).